donabrams/stuBrief/README.md

 q.
 Are there Progress Points that are not in a logical order?

 a.
-If we test with additional questions after the natural stopping point in a Progression and in more than a few cases those questions are answered correctly, then it is likely that they are not in a logical order.
-There is another possibility that the answer is wrong or the question is ambiguous.
+If we test with additional Progress Points after the natural stopping point in a Progression and in more than a few cases those Progress Points are answered correctly, then it is likely that they are not in a logical order.
+There is another possibility that the answer is wrong or a question ambiguous, but that would show in the "are some questions better than other."